 Introduction¶

-ado is a unified platform for executing computational experiments at scale and analysing their results.
-It can be extended with new experiments or new analysis tools.
-It allows distributed teams of researchers and engineers to collaborate on projects, execute experiments, and share data.
+ado is a Python platform for designing experiment campaigns and executing them at scale.
+It enables distributed teams of researchers and engineers to collaborate, execute experiments, and share data.

-🧑💻 Using ado assumes familiarity with command line tools.
+adoassumes familiarity with command line tools. - 🛠️ Developing

 Key Features¶